Using the wrong box or envelope with a USPS label can cause delivery delays, extra fees, or lost packages.

 Learn more about Ground Advantage.

-First-Class Mail Letters are for lightweight flat envelopes.
+First-Class Mail Letter is for lightweight flat envelopes.
 Delivery is usually 2–5 business days.

 You must: